Zoomusicology

-Human-Animal interactions
+Human-animal interactions

-Snowden and Teie created species-specific music and tested it on cotton-top tamarins, Saguinus oedipus at the University of Wisconsin.
-The results of this study, indicated that species-specific music was the most effective music to elicit a response.
-There have been several other musicians over the years who have performed with or for animals, hoping to elicit responses.
+There have been several musicians over the years who have performed with or for animals, hoping to elicit responses.
 Examples include: the song "Seamus" from Pink Floyd's 1971 album Meddle featuring Steve Marriott's Border Collie Seamus howling along to an acoustic blues song.
 The performance was repeated in "Mademoiselle Nobs" for the film Pink Floyd: Live at Pompeii (1972) with a different dog, Nobs.
-Paul Horn (musician) played flute to Haida, a killer whale (orca) living at Sealand of the Pacific in Victoria, British Columbia on his album Inside II (1972), though the response was merely spyhopping.
+Paul Horn played flute to Haida, an orca living at Sealand of the Pacific in Victoria, British Columbia on his album Inside II (1972), though the response was merely spyhopping.
 Paul Winter played his saxophone for both wolves (who howled) and gray whales (who did not) on his album Common Ground (1978).
 Composer Jim Nollman plays guitar and wooden flute to such species as whales, wolves and turkeys.
-David Rothenberg, a clarinetist, has played to humpback whales, cicadas and birds (2005-2013) with no apparent response.Composer David Sulzer, under the name David Soldier and the Thai Elephant Orchestra, built giant percussion instruments for the elephants at the National Elephant Institute at Lampang to play, with minimal human direction.
+David Rothenberg, a clarinetist, has played to humpback whales, cicadas and birds (2005-2013) with no apparent response.

+Composer David Sulzer, under the name David Soldier and the Thai Elephant Orchestra, built giant percussion instruments for the elephants at the National Elephant Institute at Lampang to play, with minimal human direction.